imranh27/C_sharp/README.md

 # C_sharp
-This is where will keep my various C# projects
+This is where I will keep my various C# projects